sosuisen/javafx-controller-support/README.md

 - Java and FXML files must be located within the `src` directory.
 For example, place Java files in `src/main/java/com/example/FooController.java` and FXML files in `src/main/resources/com/example/foo.fxml`.
 - `fx:controller` must be specified in the FXML file. `FXMLLoader.setController()` is not supported.
+- This extension will not function correctly unless there is a class in the project that extends `javafx.application.Application`.

 ## Extension Settings